jarugulavenkat7/firstrepo/README.md

 # firstrepo
-This is my first git repository to play around with
+This is my first git repository to play around with. <br>
+My name is Venkat Sai Jarugula. <br>
+I really started love cooking, programming and walking.